bytekrunch/json.style/README.md

 The app can be accessed at [http://localhost:3000](http://localhost:3000)

 ## Contributing
 Contributions of all kinds are welcome!
-We recommend creating issues and discussing your contribution first before you start hacking on it.
+We recommend creating issues and discussing your ideas first before you start hacking on it.

 1. Fork the repo ([https://github.com/bytekrunch/json.style/fork](https://github.com/bytekrunch/json.style/fork))
 2. Create your feature branch (git checkout -b my-new-feature)